Sensor Retrofits

 If you feel a "Clunking" as you Push & Pull,

-This is Slop & Wear in End-Bearings allowing Crankshaft to move Back & Forth.
+This is Slop & Wear in End-Bearings allowing Crankshaft to Move Back & Forth.

 End-Bearing Wear can cause Improperly-Set Sensors and Magnet / Targets